Ayush-iitkgp/fastapi-python-service/README.md

 docker compose up -d
 ```

-Your application will be accessible at <http://localhost:3000>.
+The application is accessible at <http://localhost:3000>.

 ### Create tables